 In the video, you hear the father insisting he paid for that seat, but in fact he’d paid for a seat for an older child in the family, his 18-year-old son, who had flown home on an earlier flight instead.
 If he expected this paid-for seat to still be available, it suggests that rather than pay Delta’s hefty $200 change ticket fee to change the older son’s existing reservation, they opted to get a completely separate ticket for the 18-year-old with the hope (and plan) that they could still use the same seat for their family.
 However, according to Delta’s ticket rules: “Tickets are valid for the named passenger only and are not transferable.”

 So by leaving the ticket in the older son’s name, he would have been counted as a no-show for that flight.
 And what happens when a passenger does not show up for his flight?
 Yes, his seat may be given to another passenger.
 Particularly, to another paying passenger who may be on a stand-by list.
-And from everything I’ve watched and read so far, there is no indication that the Schear family had paid for a seat for the 1-year-old, in which case he would be obliged to fly on a parent or caregiver’s lap instead of in a seat–and his car seat, which was surely the family’s original plan when they’d purchased seats for the eldest son but not the youngest.
+And from everything I’ve watched and read so far, there is no indication that the Schear family had paid for a seat for the 1-year-old, in which case he would be obliged to fly on a parent or caregiver’s lap instead of in a seat–and instead of in his car seat, which was surely the family’s original plan when they’d purchased seats for the eldest son but not the youngest.

 Previous post (how ironic!): Five Things You Should Know Before Flying With a Car Seat